 These tiny, high-torque gearmotors have the highest gear ratio of any motor we sell, which makes them a great choice for applications that require extremely low motor speeds.
-With no load, the 1000:1 micro metal gearmotor HP output shaft turns at approximately 32 RPM at 6 V, and we were able to achieve rotation rates of around 2.5 RPM at 0.5 V on a test unit (note that performance will vary slightly from unit to unit).
-The lower-power 1000:1 micro metal gearmotor is even slower, with a no-load rotation rate of approximately 14 RPM at 6 V, and we were able to a achieve smooth rotation speed of around 1 RPM at 0.6 V on a test unit.
+With no load, the gearbox output rotates at approximately 13 RPM at 6 V, and we were able to achieve a smooth rotation speed of around 1 RPM at 0.6 V on a test unit.

 Note: Because of the high gear ratio, these motors can generate enough torque to damage themselves, so you should avoid stalling them.

 In terms of size, these gearmotors are very similar to Sanyo’s popular 12 mm NA4S DC gearmotors, and gearmotors with this form factor are occasionally referred to as N20 motors.
 The versions with carbon brushes (HPCB) have slightly different terminal and end-cap dimensions than the versions with precious metal brushes, but all of the other dimensions are identical.

 Dimensions of the Pololu micro metal gearmotors with carbon brushes (HPCB).
 Units are mm over [inches].